sjmudd/mysql-rpm-builder/README.md

 source tree provided by Oracle.

 The rpm rebuild times seem to be quite a long longer.
-This is I believe because both the normal and debug builds take place making the process much longer.
-On a home system I have (Beelink SER 4700u) this takes about 2-3 hours.
-The C/C++ build process reads and writes a lot to the filesystem so storage latency may be signifcant.
+This is I believe because both the normal and debug builds take place increasing the build times.
+On a home system I have (Beelink SER 4700u) this takes about 2h 45m using a NAS vs 1h 20m using local nvme storage.
+The C/C++ build process reads and writes a lot to the filesystem so storage latency can be signifcant.

 ## Related thoughts.